9 MIN READ

 Find Affordable Local Restaurants

 In any town, I always scour Yelp in the “diner” category to find cheap food off the beaten path.
 Local diners usually offer something for everyone, with most items costing less than $10.
+You can also use this search technique to find cheap restaurants when you travel.

 We ate lunch at Henry’s Restaurant in Savannah’s historic district for $23, including tip.